February is mostly recognized for Valentine’s Day, flowers, and, depending on where you are, being incredibly cold!

 It was in February 1964 when The Beatles made their first American television appearance on the “Ed Sullivan Show.”
 Over 73 million Americans watched!

-Sadly, February 1st, 2003 was when the Space Shuttle “Columbia” broke apart in flight, which killed all seven crew members.
-The accident was believed to be a result of damage which occurred during liftoff.
+Sadly, on February 1, 2003, the Space Shuttle “Columbia” broke apart in flight, which killed all seven crew members.
+The accident was believed to be a result of damage which occurred during lift-off.
 The tragedy occurred only 16 minutes before the shuttle was scheduled to land.

 On February 2, 1848, U.S. and Mexico signed the Treaty of Guadalupe Hidalgo, which ended their war.
 The U.S. paid Mexico $15 million in exchange for California, Nevada, Utah, Arizona, New Mexico, Colorado, Wyoming, and Texas.